himadri111/saxs-docs-tutorial/docs/Documentation/Software.rst

 Overview
 ------------
-This pipeline is ran using a combination of commercial licenced/free sfotware and custom Python packages using pre-built libraries.
+This pipeline is ran using a combination of commercial licenced/free sfotware and custom Python packages using pre-built libraries (Typical installation time ~ 2 hours).

 .. _Commercial software: